 Making staff aware of ionising radiation risks, which cannot be detected without specialist air quality monitoring equipment, is therefore very important; as is identifying the sources of radiation before they potentially become harmful.

-Our team of air quality monitoring experts hold licenses for handling research grade radionucleotides and other radioactive materials and have Radiation Protection Supervisor qualifications for measuring and managing ionising radiation exposure at industrial facilities.
+Our team of air quality consultants hold licenses for handling research-grade radionucleotides and other radioactive materials.
+They also have Radiation Protection Supervisor qualifications for measuring and managing ionising radiation exposure at industrial facilities.